Expr

 pub fn ref_parent_model() -> Self

-Create a model reference to the parent model
+Creates a model reference to the parent (nesting level 1).

 Source